Week 14 College Football Playoff Rankings

 Ole Miss picked up the dreaded third loss as well.
 I think the losses to unranked Kentucky and Florida clearly put them on the outside and the relative lack of brand enthusiasm relative to Alabama has them clearly eliminated from the picture.

 South Carolina is the interesting team to me.
 If they beat Clemson this week, is it possible in any world that the Committee considers them as the three-loss SEC team over Alabama?
 The Gamecocks got screwed out of a win against LSU and probably should have beaten Alabama in Tuscaloosa.
-They didn’t and that’s probably the difference, but a win in Greenville over rival Clemson puts the stamp on a hell of a regular season for South Carolina.
+They didn’t and that’s probably the difference, but a win over rival Clemson puts the stamp on a hell of a regular season for South Carolina.

 I also wonder where the Committee stands on Tennessee.
 The conference metrics are mediocre and the non-conference schedule was bad, as NC State had no business being ranked at any point.
 Keeping out a two-loss SEC team for the sake of putting in a three-loss one, especially Alabama, who Tennessee beat, would open a lot of cans of worms, so I can’t see it happening.
 The Florida and Oklahoma wins aged better this past weekend, too.